mlbright/aabudget/README.md

 Learned a little bit of Lua.

-Note that the Python script, while slower that the lua script, will output the results in a more readable format without duplicate combinations.
+Note that the Python script, while slower than the lua script, will output the results in a more readable format.

 ## Usage